 a.
 Specify Facility Areas: Strolling garden and Pavilion

 2. At this time, visitation in resident rooms or care areas is prohibited.
-Under certain circumstances, such as end-of-life or facility-deemed-need for a compassionate visit based on the assessment of the resident by the interdisciplinary team, a resident room visit may be permitted.
-Face mask and social distancing requirements would still be required.
+Under certain circumstances, such as end-of-life or facility deemed need for a compassionate visit based on the assessment of the resident by the interdisciplinary team, a resident room visit may permitted.
+Facemask and social distancing requirements would still be required.

 4. Visitation is limited to family members, loved ones, representatives from the Long-Term Care Ombudsman Program (LTCOP), and resident advocacy organizations under the following conditions:

 b.
-The facility maintains signage regarding face mask utilization, employs hand hygiene and uses applicable floor markings to cue social distancing.
+The facility maintains signage regarding facemask utilization and hand hygiene and uses applicable floor markings to cue social distancing

 ii.
 Physical (street) address of the visitor